By Charley Weber. Edited by Petra Schmidt.

 Denmark in WW2 1940 – 1945

 Because granny Pamela was English, after the German forces invaded she was forced to flee Hald for her own safety and spent the duration of the war as a resistance radio and cypher interpreter.
-I know this sounds like a movie – but granny’s cover was to work as a piano player in nightclubs throughout Denmark.
-During the course of the war Tom, who must have missed and worried about her more and more, only heard her once during all that time: when his mother came on the Danish radio station – presumably under a stage name – and dedicated their song ‘Boogie Woogie Bugle Boy of Company B’ to her son Tom.
-Of course Tom was thrilled and he and his irrepressible smile became one again, for a few minutes at least during the course of the war.
+Granny’s cover was to work as a piano player in nightclubs throughout Denmark.
+During the course of the war Tommy, who must have missed and worried about her more and more, only heard her once during all that time: when his mother came on the Danish radio station – presumably under a stage name – and dedicated their song ‘Boogie Woogie Bugle Boy of Company B’ to her son Tommy.
+Of course Tommy was thrilled and he and his irrepressible smile became one again, for a few minutes at least, during the course of the war.

 Most people who get caught up in wars tend to be fairly tight-lipped about their experiences.
 This went for granny too.
 And so the date of the release of Tommy’s favourite song seems to have significance in determining the sequence of events and family story after the Germans invaded.

 Boogie Woogie Bugle Boy of Company B by the Andrews Sisters was released on the 2nd of January , 1941.
 That was long after the start of the war in 1939.
 So granny must have been living at Hald Manor during the earlier part of WW2.